Clean Air campaign

 Charity information: Friends of the Earth Trust

 There are 40,000 premature deaths in the UK annually associated with air pollution.
 Dirty air is known to cause strokes, cancer and heart attacks, as well as a range of respiratory problems.
 Pollution affects children in particular because their lungs and vital organs are not fully developed.
 Road transport is the main problem, with diesel engines the worst of all, and the Government’s response to this health crisis is simply inadequate.

 We will work together with individuals and communities to tackle their local air pollution, combining practical steps that people can take locally to reduce their exposure to unhealthy air with pressure for policy change.

 Engaging with the public and raising awareness of air pollution.

-Activities» Further promote our successful Clean Air Kits, providing community groups and individuals with the tools to learn about the air where they live.
+Activities» Providing community groups and individuals with the tools to learn about the air where they live.

 » Promoting alternative transport options and lobbying for national policy change, particularly in key cities outside London.

-Success will be seeing thousands of people around the UK engaged with the campaign, monitoring air quality in their neighbourhoods and contributing to the big, national picture.
+Success will be seeing thousands of people around the UK engaged with the campaign and air quality in their neighbourhoods, and contributing to the big, national picture.